 All cells originate from a single cell (a single fertilized egg).
 In cell differentiation, cells become specialized as the body develops.
 Apart from the single original cell (the fertilized egg), stem cells are also unspecialized.
 However, under certain conditions, they can differentiate to become specialized cells that serve a specific function(s).

 Although the differentiated somatic cells are different in that they perform different functions, they contain the same genome.
-However, the different types of cells only express some of these genes, which results in the differences between them (morphological and physiological differences between the cells)
+However, the different types of cells only express some of these genes, which results in the differences morphological and physiological between them.

 In cells, signal transductions involve the transmission of molecular signals.
 This is particularly from the exterior of the cell to its interior for appropriate cell response.
 Signals (biochemical changes) may either come from the environment the cell is in or from other cells that trigger changes.